Srinivasa314/neptune-lang/BENCHMARKS.md

 # Benchmarks

-These benchmarks were run on an Intel® Core™ i5-1035G1 processor.
+These benchmarks were run on an Intel® Core™ i5-1035G1 processor and are present in the bench directory.

 ## Collatz
 ![Collatz](bench/collatz.png)